 - Does your department comply with data privacy regulations?
 Can you prove it?

-- Do you protect only the data at risk, so you can see and use non-sensitive data?
+- Can you protect only the data at risk, so you can see and use the non-sensitive data?

-- Does the protected data look real enough?
-Is it referentially correct?
+- Does your masked data look real enough?
+Is it deterministic (referentially correct)?

 - Can you score your masked data sets for re-ID risk and anonymize quasi-identifers?

 - Does it take too long to learn, implement, modify, or optimize your data masking jobs?